openshift-labs/cloud-native-guides/continuous-delivery.md

 * *Build JAR*: to build and test the jar file using Maven
 * *Build Image*: to build a container image from the Inventory JAR archive using OpenShift S2I
-* *Deploy Image*: to deploy the Inventory container image in the current project
+* *Deploy*: to deploy the Inventory container image in the current project

 Note that the pipeline definition is fully integrated with OpenShift and you can perform operations like image build, image deploy, etc directly from within the `Jenkinsfile`.